 and getting them to pay more.

 BIDDING TIP #4: Auctions almost always have good deals at the end.
 Most auctioneers start their auctions out with items that most people are willing to bid on, then quickly get into their best items, and usually end with lesser items.
 This is for two reasons.
-First, people have more money at the beginning of the auction, which means they typically will spend more early in the auction.
+First, people have more money at the beginning of the auction.
+This means they typically will spend more early in the auction, and have less money at the end.
 Second, people lose interest over time and are not as sharp at the end of the auction.
 Some auctioneers try to save their best items for last, but this rarely works, as people tend to spend their money on other things before the end of the auction arrives.
 The typical auction price graph would look something like this:

 As you can see, the longer the typical auction goes, the more prices should lower.
 This gives you the opportunity to get deals at the end of the auction.
 While you do need to get two and maybe three players at the beginning of the auction, you can see how it is advantageous to wait until the end to buy players.
 The only potential downside to this strategy is if there are no good players left when that time comes.
 There are a lot of good deals at the end of the auction, but they are usually on less desirable players.
 That is why you have to continue to pay attention to who is left on the board so that you make sure you are not sacrificing getting a 4th or 5th-round talent so you can gamble on a few 10th-round talents that may or may not pan out.

-BIDDING TIP 5: Pay attention to other owners.
-You need to watch what the other owners in your league are doing during the auction for two key reasons.
-First, this can allow you to get a sense of how other owners are valuing positions and players in the league.
-This can give you an advantage when you are bidding against these owners on similar players later in the auction.
+BIDDING TIP 5: Pay attention to your fellow competitors.
+You need to watch what the other mangers in your league are doing during the auction for two key reasons.
+First, this can allow you to get a sense of how other people are valuing positions and players in the league.
+This can give you an advantage when you are bidding against these mangers on similar players later in the auction.

 I had a lawyer uncle that dealt with a lot of interpersonal issues with